 It wasn’t until I stopped assuming I knew what we spent on food, and actually looked that I changed my mind.

 We were spending – gulp! – over $1,000 a month (on average) for two adults on food.

 Even typing that makes my stomach hurt.
 Over ten years that extra $300 a month turns out to add up to $36,000.
 That’s 6 (or more) very nice trips to Ireland.
 A brand new fully loaded SUV.
 Or more than my actual student loan was.
 You get the picture.
 That little bit every month adds up – and quick!

 So how’d we straighten up and start saving over $300 a month consistently without a ton of effort?
 I found a great program called The Grocery Budget Makeover by Erin Chase that helped us get on track.

-The Grocery Budget Makeover isn’t a meal plan or extreme couponing.
+The Grocery Budget Makeover isn’t a dirt cheap meal plan or extreme couponing.
 It consists of real strategies that you can use to visit the grocery on a budget and not overspend.
 And it’s more than just grocery shopping on a tight budget with some tips and tricks.
 It goes in-depth on how to create a sustainable grocery shopping plan that fits your lifestyle.

 How The Grocery Budget Makeover Helps to Reduce Your Grocery Bill Dramatically

 While creating and sticking to a grocery budget isn’t as fun as a girls’ weekend to Cancun, it does have its perks.
 The food category in your budget is one of the easiest places for money to fall through the cracks.
 And if you can quickly and easily patch those budget leaks while food shopping on a budget, you be able to save tons of money to put elsewhere.
 Vacation fund, anyone?
 Cancun, here we come!